MITLibraries/bento/README.md

 ## Optional Environment Variables

-- `FLIPFLOP_KEY`: set this to enable access to the flipflop dashboard
 - `GLOBAL_ALERT`: html message to display as a global header
 - `HINT_SOURCES`: Comma-separated Hint source names, in descending order of priority.
 (If unset, will default to `custom`).
 - `JS_EXCEPTION_LOGGER_KEY`: Enables and logs JavaScript errors.